 - 2 Differences Between Software Testing and Quality Assurance

-- 3 Advantages of Software Testing and Quality Assurance
+- 3 Characteristics of Software Testing and Quality Assurance

 Software Testing VS Quality Assurance – Overview